 America First Credit Union is dedicated to creating lifetime memberships with those served.

-In our 80-year history, America First has been led by only four presidents and chief executive officers.
+In our 80-year history, America First has been led by only five presidents and chief executive officers.